-Do you have a couple of e-learning app ideas?
+Do you have a couple of online e-learning app ideas?
 Or thinking about building an e-learning marketplace?
 The e-learning platform development shouldn't be a go-with-the-flow roller coaster.
 Check out these insights on e-learning app types, features, and examples.
 It will be a good starting point for your project.
 So let's talk about:

 - Why Go into E-learning Platform Development?

 - What Are the Types of E-learning Platforms?

 - Student Management Systems (SMS)